-This land use category recognizes existing subdivitownships and the desired community character as expressed sions and makes provision for new residential areas.
-LDR is through work sessions with local officials and Township residents. analogous to the R-1 zoning district.
-For properties with public predominant style in this area although two family (duplex) units will The Master Plan's function is to serve as a decision making be permitted along arterial streets.
+This land use category recognizes existing subdivipredominant style in this area although two family (duplex) units will The Master Plan's function is to serve as a decision making be permitted along arterial streets.
 Low Density Residential areas recognize existing property lines.
 However, most of the area is framework, by providing information valuable to land use decisions, are required to be served by public water and sewer and should be planned for commercial to a depth of 500 feet from the right-of-way located close to schools, parks and shopping opportunities.
 LDR line.
 The Master Plan does not dictate the timing of development but areas could also be developed as Open Space Neighborhoods. rather the Plan sets forth recommendations for what type of land Certain non-residential uses compatible with single family resi-